 Technical changes in the screening of liquids

-At the initiative of the EU Commission, the screening of liquids at EU airports will change beginning January 31, 2014.
-At Swedavia’s airports, we will introduce this measure a little earlier – on January 15.
+At the initiative of the EU Commission, the screening of liquids at EU airports changed on January 31, 2014.
+At Swedavia’s airports, this measure was introduced in mid-January.
 The changes, in brief, entail that airports will now screen liquids using mechanical means, which has very little effect on you as a passenger.

 It is important for you as a passenger to be especially careful to place all liquids you take with you through the security checkpoint so that they are clearly visible in a tray on the conveyor belt.
 This includes a one-litre bag with liquids, baby food, medicine, special diet food and any duty-free bag if you are changing planes at another airport.

 You can read more below about what you may take with you or what may be screened.

 Containers with liquids must be placed in a transparent one-litre resealable plastic bag.
 Each container may hold up to 100 millilitres.
 You may take as many containers with you as there is room for in the plastic bag, and you must be able to close the bag.
 Examples of containers are bottles, jars and tubes.